As your toddler's diet expands, milk begins to give up its starring role - but offering healthy drinks is still important.

 Looking after your toddler's teeth

-Using a small, soft toothbrush with a pea-sized amount of children's fluoride toothpaste, brush their teeth using small circular movements, front and back.
-You might find it helpful for them to watch with a mirror so they can see what you are doing.
+Using a small, soft toothbrush with a pea-sized amount of children's fluoride toothpaste, brush your child's teeth using small circular movements, front and back.
+You might find it helpful to set up a mirror so your little one can see what you are doing.

-It is also a good idea for your toddler to get used to going to the dentist for a check-up as soon as possible.
-Start off with them coming with you for your check-up so that they can get used to the environment - dentists try hard to make children feel comfortable having their teeth checked and will often give out stickers too!
+It's also a good idea to get your toddler used to going to the dentist for a check-up as soon as possible.
+Start off by bringing your child with you for your check-up so they can get used to the environment - dentists try hard to make children feel comfortable, and there may even be bonus stickers on offer!